 After peaking in the 1960s and 1970s, apprenticeships entered into a slow decline which lasted for a couple of decades.
 In 1995, there were half as many apprentices in employment in as there had been in 1979.

 In an effort to reverse this trend, the UK government announced a new scheme in 1993 which ensured that all apprentices would count as employees and be paid a wage.
 Five years later, nearly a quarter of a million people in England and Wales had started an apprenticeship, with the most popular sectors being business, administration, engineering and retailing.

 Continued growth of apprenticeships

 In a bid to boost numbers further, the government spent £1bn in 2011 to create more than 450,000 apprenticeships in England, which represented a 63% increase from the previous year.

 Subsequent legislation implemented an apprenticeship structure which in many ways resembled that of the mid 20th century.
 Some changes were introduced which improved the value of placements and the rights of apprentices.
 For instance, new minimum standards introduced in 2012 required that all apprenticeships must last at least a year and provide 30 hours’ employment a week.

 In May 2017, a new apprenticeship levy was introduced to incentivise employers to consider hiring apprentices.
 Any company with an annual pay bill of £3m or more must pay the apprenticeship levy, some of which can be claimed back if it takes on apprentices.

 The levy is part of the government’s aim to oversee a rapid expansion of apprenticeships, with a final target of 3 million new starts, over the next few years.
-To find out more see our Apprenticeship Levy FAQ.
+To find out more see our Apprenticeship Levy page.